DoNFT/DoNFT-Potocol-Template/EffectProccessor/Readme.md

 operations and it is impossible for a small team to offer a good solution, so all the work with the model is implemented in the framework.

-For the effect, we use a framework that has the following model storage format
+For style transfer effect, we use a framework that has the following model storage format
 ```bash
 ├── assets
 ├── saved_model.pb